Perfecto-Quantum/Examples/README.md

  These line contains two devices one called perfecto and the second perfectodevii.

 In your test, you should work with the getDriver command which return the relevant driver.
-To replace between the driver use the command:
+To replace between the drivers use the command:
             moreActions.switchToDriver("perfectodevii");
             or
             moreActions.switchToDriver("perfecto");